SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Creating_and_configuring_dashboards/Configuring_the_dashboard_layout.md

 1. Configure the theme:

-   - Set a background color in RGB format.
+   - Set a background color, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

-   - Add and configure the other colors of the theme (in RGB format).

    - Configure the component layout: